vulpineblaze/irc_bot_test001/README.md

 _________________________________

-#### Function Requirements:    *Version 1.0.1*
+#### Function Requirements:    *--Version 1.0.1*

   * Players will be inducted into the database upon joining the channel.
   * Players may attack other players in the channel

-  * Stats are as follows:   *Version 1.0.1*
+  * Stats are as follows:   *--Version 1.0.1*
     * attack , int , starts at 1
     * defense , int , starts at 1
     * health , int , starts at 100

-  * Fighting algorithm now:      *Version 1.0.1*
+  * Fighting algorithm now:      *--Version 1.0.1*
     * max( 1, Ad6 - Dd6 ) , where A and D are attack and defense
     * so A of 5 and D of 6 would become  5d6 - 6d6  , or  (5 to 30)  minus (6 to 36)

-  * Death can occur, but isnt implemented     *Version 1.0.1*
+  * Death can occur, but isnt implemented     *--Version 1.0.1*

-  * health exists, but there is no way to regenerate it   *Version 1.0.1*
+  * health exists, but there is no way to regenerate it   *--Version 1.0.1*

-  * admin command only does reload right now   *Version 1.0.1*
+  * admin command only does reload right now   *--Version 1.0.1*

 ___________________________________________

 #### Function Requirements:    *Version 1.1.0*

-  * Players will be inducted into the database upon joining the channel.    *Version 1.0.1*
+  * Players will be inducted into the database upon joining the channel.    *--Version 1.0.1*
-  * Players may attack other players in the channel     *Version 1.0.1*
+  * Players may attack other players in the channel     *--Version 1.0.1*
     * Monsters will be separate bots, not in this code base

   * Players earn juice for winning fights